Avalon Beach village Shops: Some History

 The Beach itself was also once called 'Burne's Beach' after one of the early landholders and subdivisions that then became the lots on which these early shops were constructed.
 Mr. Burne brought his then paddocks under the Real Property Act in 1912:

 No. 17 749.
 APPLICANT:—Frederick Burne, Forest Lodge.
 LAND:—County Cumberland, parish Narrabeen, shire Warringah, 61 acres 13 perches, on road from Manly to Barranjoey and Central-road, Pittwater,—lot 2, south division, Pittwater Estate, and part 1,200 acres (portion 20 of parish), granted to John Joseph Therry; adjoining properties of City Mutual Insurance Society and executors of late J. Tomkins.
 NOTICE UNDER REAL PROPERTY ACT.
 (1912, June 12).
 Government Gazette of the State of New South Wales (Sydney, NSW : 1901 - 2001), p.
 3669.
 Retrieved from http://nla.gov.au/nla.news-article221608291

-Unfortunately this gentleman died soon after bringing his Avalon acreage under the Real Property Act.
-Caroline Maud Marriott Burne, of Liverpool, Matron of Hospital, allowed Alfred Ickerson of Sydney, Land and Estate Agent, to sell the lots.
-Burnes' relatives do turn up in the sales/tarnsference of some of these lots of lands.
+Unfortunately this gentleman died soon after bringing his Avalon acreage under terms via which it could be subdivided and sold.
+His daughter Caroline Maud Marriott Burne, of Liverpool, Matron of Hospital, allowed Alfred Ickerson of Sydney, Land and Estate Agent, to sell the lots.
+Burnes' relatives do turn up in the sales/transference of some of these lots of lands.
 There are a few notes about the Burnes family under Extras.

-The Knightley Estate was first advertised in October 1912 - the lithograph shows one block is reserved from sale:
+The Knightley Estate, named after one of this gentleman's sons, was first advertised in October 1912 - the lithograph shows one block is reserved from sale: